 Council Openings for the November 5, 2019, Coordinated Elections:

-An election forum will take place at 6:30 p.m. on Thursday, Oct.
-3 at the Commerce City Civic Center, 7887 E. 60th Avenue.
-The event, moderated by the League of Women Voters, will introduce voters to the candidates for city council.
-Can't attend in person?
-Lean more about the candidates below or watch the forum live at c3gov.com/video or on CCTV Channel 8/881HD.
+A candidate forum took place on Thursday, Oct.
+3 at the Commerce City Civic Center.
+The event, moderated by the League of Women Voters, introduced voters to the candidates for city council.
+You can watch a recording of the forum at c3gov.com/video.

 The city clerk’s office held a meeting September 5 to conduct a lot draw to determine the listed ballot order as follows: